 Surf Competitions

-Winter is when the North Shore hosts some of the world’s most iconic surf competitions.
+Winter on the North Shore brings some of the most iconic surf competitions in the world!

-Be sure to check out the contest schedule and waiting periods.
-You won't want to miss watching the Pipe Masters or the Eddie Aikau Big Wave Invitational!
+Make sure to check the contest schedule and waiting periods - you won’t want to miss the Pipe Masters or the Eddie Aikau Big Wave Invitational!

 What to Do When the Surf's Flat

-When the surf is flat, and you want to explore the area, there are plenty of cool things to do!
-You can go snorkeling, hiking, take a tour from Haleiwa Harbor, kayak down the Anahulu River, or jump off the Haleiwa Rainbow Bridge.
+When the surf is flat and you're looking to check out the area, there’s no shortage of fun things to do!
+Go snorkeling, hit up some hikes, take a boat tour from Haleiwa Harbor, kayak the Anahulu River, or even take a jump off the Haleiwa Rainbow Bridge.

-Take a look at our list of the best things to do around the area and some fun activities in Haleiwa!
+Take a look at our list of the best things to do on the North Shore and some more fun activities in Haleiwa!

 Where to stay, dine & shop